AliPourmiri/AliPourmiri.github.io/_pages/about.md

 - Theory of Languages and Automata
 - Principals of Compiler Design
 - Foundations of Programming with C++
-- Algorithm Desin (graduate level)
+- Algorithm Design (graduate level)